📦 Free shipping to DE from 59 € | to AU from 69 €

 8. Simple food preparation

-Wash fruit, top bread or tip together baking ingredients: Let your child help in the kitchen!
-The best way to do this is with a learning tower that gives your child access to the worktop.
-But be careful: never leave your child unattended in the learning tower.
+Washing fruit, topping bread or tipping together baking ingredients: Let your child help in the kitchen!
+This works best with a learning tower that gives your child access to the worktop.
+But be careful: never leave your child unsupervised in the learning tower.

 Montessori Waschmaschine mit Wäscheständer